Pit River Stories: Achumawi and Atsugewi Legends, Myths, and Folktales

 each other.
 In particular, though these legends come from the Atsugewi and Achumawi tribes, the traditional stories of

 Karuk are very similar.

 Enjoy the stories!
-If you would like to recommend a Achumawi legend for this page or think one of the ones on here
+If you would like to contribute an Achumawi legend for this page, please let us know.

 Click on each character's name for more detailed information about his or her role in Atsugewi and Achomawi mythology.